Spin-Ruijsenaars, q-deformed Haldane-Shastry and Macdonald polynomials

 Let $\mathsf{p} \in \mathbb{C}^\times$ set the speed of light~$c$ via $\mathsf{p} = \E^{\I \, \hbar/m\mspace{1mu}c}$, with $m$ the rest mass of the particles.
 The spin-Ruijsenaars model is quantum integrable, with a hierarchy of commuting Hamiltonians.
-In \textsection\ref{s:spin-Macdonald} we obtain explicit expressions for these spin-Macdonald operators governing the dynamics.
-These were also found by Cherednik~\cite{Che_94a}, cf.~its Footnote~2; \mbox{(4.15)} therein can be recognised as the last form in \eqref{eq:intro_spin-D_1_N=3} below.
-(Another type of matrix-valued Macdonald operators were constructed in~\cite{EV_00}.)
-Our expressions are as follows.
-Consider the $j$th momentum (translation) operator in multiplicative notation (\textsection\ref{s:Hecke_AHA}),
+In \textsection\ref{s:abelian_tilde} we obtain explicit expressions for these spin-Macdonald operators governing the dynamics.\, \footnote{\ Another type of matrix-valued Macdonald operators were constructed in~\cite{EV_00}.} Our expressions are as follows.